lalanza808/docker-monero-node/README.md

 docker compose logs -f monerod  # make logs
 ```

+### Running Locally

-Navigate to http://localhost:3000 and log into Grafana.
-Find the `Node Stats` dashboard to get those sweet, sweet graphs.
+Navigate to http://localhost:3000 and find the `Node Stats` dashboard to get those sweet, sweet graphs.

+### Running on VPS

-If you've installed this on another system you will want to use [SSH tunnels](https://www.ssh.com/ssh/tunneling/example) (local forwarding) to reach Grafana (if not exposing via reverse proxy):
+If you've installed this on another system you will want to use [SSH tunnels](https://www.ssh.com/ssh/tunneling/example) (local forwarding) to reach Grafana if not running a reverse proxy:

 ```
 ssh <VPS OR SERVER IP> -L 3000:localhost:3000
 ```

 Then navigate to http://localhost:3000.
-Here is what the graph looks like:
+Here is what the dashboard looks like:

 ![](static/graf1.png)